musm/EasyTranspose.jl/README.md

 # EasyTranspose

-Easily transpose arrays and vectors in Julia using `ᵀ`
+Easily transpose arrays and vectors in Julia using `ᵀ`:

 ```julia
 using EasyTranspose